aapis/netdatacli/README.md

 `netdatacli` is a command line client intended to be run as a cron/launchd job.
 It will check your servers every 2 minutes and give you a desktop notification if certain conditions exist.

-This is a prototype only.
+This is a prototype.
 It will be rebuilt as an OSX/iOS app at some point in the future.
 Features I'm hoping to add at this stage include:

 * Data aggregation between each report point (every 2 minutes).
 So you don't just get a notification about what is happening right now, but also what happened since the last check in (if anything).
 * More datapoints.
 Currently it only supports system.cpu.